Sapish/GameRecord/readme.md

 Step 7:
 Added a fill out form to the Ui, so that users can add more games.
 Only front end done, backend will be done in step 8.

+Step 8:
+Added back-end code so that the fill out form actually works.
+Users can now add games with (title, designer, artist, publisher, year, players, time, difficulty, url, playcount and personal rating.)
+The users will also get feedback if there is something they are missing, or if the game(s) were added successfully.